matzeso/quasar-app-extension-tailwindcss/README.md

 - `prefix` string - adds a class prefix to every tailwind class name
 - `parts` list - decide which parts of tailwind you want to install (`base`, `components`, `utilities`)

-# Uninstall (todo)
+# Uninstall
 ```bash
 quasar ext remove tailwindcss
 ```
-Further, remove the folder `/src/extensions/tailwindcss` to fully delete all files that were created with this plugin.
+Removes the extension, optionally also the folder `/src/extensions/tailwindcss` to fully delete all files that were created with this plugin.

 # Features
 - Working `tailwindcss` installation and usage